sustrik/libdill/man/udp_open.md

 # DESCRIPTION

 UDP is an unreliable message-based protocol defined in RFC 768.
-The size of the message is limited.
-The protocol has no initial or terminal handshake.
+The sizeof the message is limited.
+The protocol has no initial or terminalhandshake.
 A single socket can be used to different destinations.

 This function creates an UDP socket.